Browser does not support script.

 Many opportunities exist for qualified deck, marine engineer and METO officers both at sea and ashore within the maritime industry.
 Take a look at the career path map for the United Kingdom which shows the different areas for employment within the industry.

-There are many organisations who can provide more information about maritime courses and training, careers at sea, recruiting shipping companies and guidance to MCA certification.
-Visit our useful links page for links to relevant maritime organisations.
-We do recommend you research individual shipping companies' websites to learn about the types of vessels they operate.
+There are lots of organisations who can provide more information about maritime courses and training, careers at sea, recruiting shipping companies and guidance to MCA certification.
+See our useful links page for links to relevant maritime organisations.
+We recommend you research individual shipping companies' websites to learn about the types of vessels they operate.
 If you wish to apply for an officer cadetship, the next step is to contact the sponsoring shipping companies directly.

-Find out more and come along to our careers at sea open day at the Warsash campus.
-We normally hold two open days each year, in January and June, where you can meet some of the sponsoring shipping companies and recruitment specialists, as well as take a look at our facilities, watch careers presentations and talk to the officer cadets studying at Warsash.
-You can register online to attend, or email us.
+Find out more and come along to our careers at sea open day.
+We normally hold two open days each year, in January and June.
+Here, you can meet some of the sponsoring shipping companies and recruitment specialists, as well as take a look at our facilities, watch careers presentations and talk to the officer cadets studying at Warsash.

 Accessibility on this website